 To learn more about the various certifications of Bone Bank Allografts and Texas Human Biologics, please click here.

-In accordance with FDA and AATB Standards, donor specimens are collected and sent to an independent laboratory certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) to test for the following infectious diseases and antibody or antigen markers listed below:
+In accordance with FDA Standards, donor specimens are collected and sent to an independent laboratory certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) to test for the following infectious diseases and antibody or antigen markers listed below:

 Human Immunodeficiency Virus Type I Ab

 HIV I Nucleic Acid Test

 HTLV II Antibody